RifatXia/tensorstore/llama-work/cluster/final_report.md

 Llama-3.2-3B shows similar patterns, with save times increasing from 160 seconds to 200 seconds (25 percent slower) and load times from 20 seconds to 28 seconds (40 percent slower).
 File size reduction is again minimal at approximately 3 percent.
 The 7B models exhibit the same behavior with proportionally similar overhead.

 The poor compression ratio occurs because modern neural network weights consist of floating-point numbers with high entropy.
 Unlike text or structured data, these numerical values lack the repetitive patterns that compression algorithms exploit.
-The compression overhead costs significant CPU time processing every byte of data during both save and load operations, while yielding minimal storage savings.
-For local storage where disk space is abundant, compression is counterproductive.
+Pre-trained model weights are already optimized and distributed across the numerical range, making them inherently incompressible.
+The compression overhead costs significant CPU time processing every byte of data during both save and load operations, while yielding minimal storage savings (typically 2 to 5 percent reduction).

+For local storage where disk space is abundant and I/O bandwidth is high, compression is counterproductive—the CPU cycles spent compressing and decompressing data far exceed any benefits from slightly smaller files.
 However, in bandwidth-constrained scenarios such as cloud storage where network transfer costs dominate, the small file size reduction might justify the compression overhead.
+In distributed training environments with slow network links between nodes, reducing checkpoint size by even 3 to 5 percent could save meaningful time during checkpoint synchronization across hundreds of machines.

 ### Concurrency Scaling Characteristics